cbittner/icsMaker/README.md

 # icsMaker

-jupyter noteboook to create a ics file with tentative dates from date strings, scince doodle, dfn scheduler etc. don't export ics files
+Jupyter noteboook for creating an ics file with events from date strings.
+All events get the same title, url, description, duration and the status "tentative".
+The ics can be imported in tools like thunderbird/outlook.
+I needed it for scheduling meetings (creating numerous tentative event placeholders in my calendar) because, strangely, doodle, dfn scheduler etc. don't export ics files like this.

 launch from
 https://notebooks.gesis.org/binder/v2/gh/cbittner/icsMaker/5c60d003eb626ca9afe05deedc5899dd37de9255?urlpath=lab%2Ftree%2FicsMaker.ipynb